Loading

 Project Outcome

 Following the success of the MVP trial, we were able to secure additional funding for a Phase 2 and Phase 3 of the project.
-Internal interest in the project has grown and following presentations to the board and other key stakeholders, we now have a larger team to support, test and provide business requirements for Fresco.
+Internal interest in the project grew and following presentations to the board and other key stakeholders, we recruited a larger team to support, test and provide business requirements for Fresco.

 Major discovery is underway for upcoming complex features, and we are also looking into payment integration so that an entire customer journey can be completed on the app.
-We are planning more trials for 2024, this time on a larger scale to test the product’s stability and measure across a wider range of business metrics.
+We are now working towards some final trials for 2024 (to test product stability) and then a subsequent national roll out to 230 restaurants by early 2025.

 If you would like to know more about this project and the design methodology behind it, please don’t hesitate to reach out.